 2 Investors: Increased deal flow and more diverse portfolios

-The increase in investment opportunities created by this new digital landscape has conversely lead to a rise in niche networks, for example those whose focus is specifically on a certain sector, such as cleantech or businesses founded by women.
-This is not necessarily a bad thing, though it has led to a fragmentation of the market and if investors are to have a diverse portfolio – the golden rule when seeking a return on their investment – they must either join multiple networks or risk missing out.
+The increase in investment opportunities over the past ten years has conversely led to a rise in niche networks, such as those whose focus is specifically on a certain sector: cleantech or businesses founded by women, for instance.
+This is not necessarily a bad thing, though it has led to further fragmentation of the market and if investors are to have a diverse portfolio – the golden rule when seeking a return on their investment – they must either join multiple networks or risk missing out.
 This takes time and a great deal of legwork; when deals are shared, however, this issue is solved.
-Investors can subscribe to a single network which means they’ll only see deals that are appropriate for this group.
-An example could be – as above – a cleantech company with a female founder; if the original network is focused on cleantech but they know of another group that invests in businesses with a woman at the helm, this can then be shared.
-This ultimately makes it easier for them to build diverse portfolios and with all deals coming through a single platform, managing that portfolio will also become far less arduous.

 3 Networks: Diversifying their members’ portfolios

-Digital technology will make deal sharing easy for investment networks, whilst also protecting their most valuable asset – their investors.
 At the click of a button, they will be able to showcase opportunities to other networks, quite literally creating a ‘network of networks’, regardless of sector or geography.
-It’s worth remembering that foreign investment is an important factor to consider – particularly in our current time of political and economic uncertainty; in 2018 alone, British businesses received £6bn in direct funding from overseas and the UK remains the most attractive destination for foreign investors, so the benefits of sharing deals with networks in different territories are obvious.
-Fundamentally, networks remain in control of their data, increase quality dealflow for their members and give their members the option to diversify their portfolios – all in a simple, seamless process.
+It’s worth noting that foreign investment is an important factor to consider – particularly in our current time of political and economic uncertainty; in 2018 alone, British businesses received £6bn in direct funding from overseas and the UK remains the most attractive destination for foreign investors, so the benefits of sharing deals with networks in different territories are obvious.

-Want to join the Envestors Network of Networks?
+Want to join the Envestors Network of Networks and take advantage of deal sharing?
 Click here for more information